-In 2012 and 2013, through invitation-only grants, Cummings Institute for World Justice was pleased to partner with all the following national and international organizations.
+Through invitation-only grants, Cummings Institute for World Justice has been pleased to partner with the following national and international organizations.

-To support its professional skills program, designed to provide students with the tools they need to enter the job market after they graduate and leave the Village.
+To support its professional skills program, designed to provide students with more of the tools they need to enter the job market after they graduate and leave the Village.

 Akshaya Patra Foundation

-To help underwrite the cost of an environmentally friendly steam boiler, to be used to provide needy schoolchildren in India with healthy midday meals, often their only meal of the day.
+To help underwrite the cost of an environmentally friendly steam boiler, to be used to provide needy schoolchildren in India with healthy midday meals from a regional kitchen, often their only meal of the day.

-To provide advanced medical technologies, cardiac care, and educational and ancillary activities related to cardiac care to indigent patients in Ethiopia.
+To provide advanced medical technologies, cardiac care, and educational and ancillary activities related to cardiac care to indigent patients in Rwanda and Ethiopia.

 To collaborate with Partners In Health to construct a much-needed National Cancer Infusion Center in Burera District to address Rwanda’s rising incidence of cancer.

-To fund four years of education for one student at the Strassler Center for Holocaust and Genocide Studies, the landmark Ph.D. program in the emerging field of genocide studies.
+To fund scholarship assistance at the Strassler Center for Holocaust and Genocide Studies, the landmark Ph.D. program in the emerging field of genocide studies.

 Kigali Genocide Memorial